-"Novatel Wireless", the Novatel Wireless logo, "MiFi", "MiFi Intelligent Mobile Hotspot", "MiFi OS", "MiFi Powered", "MiFi Home", "MobiLink", "Ovation", "Expedite" and "MiFi Freedom.
-My Way." are trademarks or registered trademarks of Novatel Wireless, Inc. "Enfora", the Enfora logo, "Spider", "Enabling Information Anywhere", "Enabler" and "N4A" are trademarks or registered trademarks of Enfora, Inc. "FW", "Crossroads" and the Feeney Wireless logo are trademarks or registered trademarks or registered trademarks or DigiCore Holdings Limited.
+"Novatel Wireless", the Novatel Wireless logo, "Inseego", "MiFi", "MiFi Intelligent Mobile Hotspot", "MiFi OS", "MiFi Powered", "MiFi Home", "MobiLink", "Ovation", "Expedite" and "MiFi Freedom.
+My Way." are trademarks or registered trademarks of Novatel Wireless, Inc. "Enfora", the Enfora logo, "Spider", "Enabling Information Anywhere", "Enabler" and "N4A" are trademarks or registered trademarks of Enfora, Inc. "FW", "Crossroads" and the Feeney Wireless logo are trademarks or registered trademarks or registered trademarks or registered trademarks or registered trademarks of DigiCore Holdings Limited.
 Other trademarks, trade names or service marks used in this report are the property of their respective owners.